commonknowledge/join/readme.md

 #### To use join form 'in-place' in a WordPress site

-- Start an instance of WordPress by running `docker compose up` in the root directory of this project.
-This will launch an instance of WordPress on <http://localhost:8080>.

 - Open <http://localhost:8080/wp-admin/plugins.php> and enable the 'Join' plugin.

 - Add the "Join Form Fullscreen Takeover" block to a WordPress page.
 This will be where the join form itself will live.
 It can be linked to directly.
 Save this page.